-But there’s another, more precise meaning of cloud computing: the virtualization and central management of data center resources as software-defined pools.
-This technical definition of cloud computing describes how public cloud service providers run their operations.
-The key advantage is agility: the ability to apply abstracted compute, storage, and network resources to workloads as needed and tap into an abundance of pre-built services.
+The second meaning of cloud computing describes how it works: a virtualized pool of resources, from raw compute power to application functionality, available on demand.
+When customers procure cloud services, the provider fulfills those requests using advanced automation rather than manual provisioning.
+The key advantage is agility: the ability to apply abstracted compute, storage, and network resources to workloads as needed and tap into an abundance of prebuilt services.

-From a customer perspective, the public cloud offers a way to gain new capabilities on demand without investing in new hardware or software.
-Instead, customers pay their cloud provider a subscription fee or pay for only the resources they use.
+The public cloud lets customers gain new capabilities without investing in new hardware or software.
+Instead, they pay their cloud provider a subscription fee or pay for only the resources they use.
 Simply by filling in web forms, users can set up accounts and spin up virtual machines or provision new applications.
-More users or computing resources can be added on the fly—the latter in real time as workloads demand those resources thanks to a feature known as auto-scaling.
+More users or computing resources can be added on the fly—the latter in real time as workloads demand those resources thanks to a feature known as autoscaling.

 SaaS (software as a service)